-(b) The teacher/Examiner should aim to cover two or three of the Defined Content Examination Topics in this section of the examination (these are listed in the Syllabus Content section of the syllabus booklet).
+(b) The teacher/Examiner should aim to cover two or three of the Defined Content Examination Topics in this section of the test (these are listed in the Subject Content section of the syllabus booklet).
 With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates, the teacher/Examiner should ask a series of linked questions on just two or three topics, in order to explore these in greater depth.
 Examples of suitable topics are school (subjects, number of periods, times, games, etc.), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
-All candidates can reasonably be expected to have the command of vocabulary and idiom necessary to discuss these topics.
+All candidates can